-Idaho & Washington Eminent Domain & Condemnation Attorneys
+Eminent Domain & Condemnation

-Ramsden, Marfice, Ealy & Harris offers professional services related to the evaluation, negotiation, and defense of condemnation, eminent domain, inverse condemnation, and regulatory takings.
-Valuation of property takings, business interruption, and severance damages is usually the first step.
+We offer both professional counseling and litigation related to the evaluation, negotiation, and defense of condemnation, eminent domain, inverse condemnation, and regulatory takings.
+Careful valuation of property takings, business interruption, and severance damages is usually the first step.
 Our lawyers are knowledgeable in the applicable law regarding "just compensation" and the rights of property owners to receive the damages to which they are entitled.
-Our lawyers represent residential, commercial, agricultural, and industrial property owners in condemnation proceedings brought by federal, state, and local governments and agencies, utility providers, railroads, and other entities which possess the power of eminent domain.
+Our lawyers have represented residential, commercial, agricultural, and industrial property owners in condemnation proceedings brought by federal, state, and local governments and agencies, including utility providers, railroads, and other entities which possess the power of eminent domain authority.

-We help our clients decide whether accepting the compensation offered for the property is in their best interest.
+We help our clients decide whether or not accepting the compensation offered for the property is in their best interest.
 We can negotiate or, when necessary, litigate with the condemnor regarding its right to take the property or the amount of just compensation owed.
 We scrutinize the public purpose of the proposed acquisition, evaluate bad faith negotiation issues, and critique the amount of compensation, the form of payment, and whether additional compensation, such as temporary business damages or severance damages, is warranted.

 Government regulatory condemnation can have an enormous impact on a property owner's financial interests.
 Rules, codes, statutes, and other forms of government regulation can render private property virtually useless.
 When these are implemented, it is as if the government seized the property or took away all of its value.
 Our lawyers can assist property owners in evaluating regulatory taking issues and, when appropriate, pursue just compensation for the impact of the offending regulations.